rcemper/CrossECP-Cache/temp.md

 Server status 1 Not Connected
 Continue anyway ? (nNyY) [Y]: Y
 Enter Host-IP-Adress of Docker (nn.nn.nn.nn) [192.168.0.6]: 10.10.1.99
-Connect to ECP sever on 10.10.1.99 now ? (nNyY) [Y]:
+Connect to ECP sever on 10.10.1.99 now ? (nNyY) [Y]: Y
-Y Server status 5 Normal
+Server status 5 Normal
 ~~~

 This last step is just for your comfort.
-Of course, you can do this last step also from SMP
+Of course, you can do this also from SMP
 _System > Configuration > ECP Settings > ECP Data Servers_

 Now you are ready fo testing